Why The World Needs More Watches With Purple Dials — My Ideas For Omega, Chopard, IWC, And More

 And my top pick…

-Recently, I wrote two articles on the history of Chopard (Part One can be found here, and Part Two will be coming soon).
+Recently, I wrote two articles on the history of Chopard (Part One can be found here, and Part Two here).
 In doing so, I developed an intense appreciation for the brand, its history as a family-owned company, and the watchmaking vision of Karl-Friedrich Scheufele.
 It was with excitement and intrigue that I finally dipped into one of the Chopard authorized dealers in Osaka the other day.
 For the first time ever, I was able to see the 41mm Alpine Eagle in the metal.
 When I tried it on, I fell in love!

 The bracelet draped around my wrist so gracefully.
 The case was perfectly slim and well-balanced.
 Even the compass logo on the crown aligned perfectly when fully screwed down.
 That’s the kind of attention to detail you rarely find on crowns these days.
 Most striking of all, the eagle-iris textured blue dial just screamed from every angle, thanks to an invisible crystal.
 I honestly could not get the crystal to show any glare whatsoever, no matter how hard I tried.
 As much as I loved the blue, I couldn’t help but wonder, “what if…”